 If an agreement is reached at mediation in a litigated case, we ask that the landlord agrees to dismiss the eviction action and seal the file if the tenant complies with his/her part of the agreement.
 There are no other “strings attached” for landlords.

-- If mediation is advisable, we will schedule a remote mediation with one of Program Mediators.
-This mediation can last up to 2 hours.
+- If mediation is advisable, we will schedule a remote mediation with one of our Contract Mediators.
+This mediation typically takes 30 minutes to an hour but can last up to two hours.

 Our Staff may ask you for: